jae-finger/jae-finger/README.md

 ### Hi!👋 You found my github!

 I'm a data scientist focused on biology, education, and health.
 Lambda school alumnus.
+For a better look at my projects, check out my [portfolio](https://jae-finger.github.io/)!

 📫 How to reach me: jaefinger(at)gmail(dot)com